Bank Security Cameras - What You Need to Know

 Advanced security features are inspiring banks and credit unions across the US to replace or supplement their analog camera systems with digital IP (Internet Protocol) bank cameras.

 Digital IP camera systems are able to capture and store crystal-clear footage at resolutions that analog camera systems cannot match.
-Stunning, high-definition images captured by digital cameras is used by law enforcement to track down suspects at a faster pace and with more confidence than ever before.
+Stunning, high-definition images captured by digital cameras are used by law enforcement to track down suspects at a faster pace and with more confidence than ever before.

 With digital technology, highly detailed video surveillance footage can be stored for a longer time and at higher resolutions while taking up significantly less storage space than their analog counterparts would require.
 The Uniview Network Video Recorder (NVR) can store 4K high-definition footage from up to 64 different cameras thanks to the 80 terabytes (about 80 trillion bytes) of storage capacity on its drives.